Access Keys

 Social Stories provide a clear explanation or description of a social situation.
 They give insights into thoughts and feelings of others.
 They may outline specific challenges and help individuals prepare for new experiences.
 They may also suggest strategies or responses for socially appropriate behaviour.

-Our team of Social Story authors will be working with our AAA Network members to develop customised Social Stories for their venues, events and programs.
+Our team of Social Story authors work with our AAA Network members to develop customised Social Stories for their venues, events and programs.

-AAA Social Stories can be used to prepare individuals for social interaction by providing clear information about specific social situations, outlining why they happen and what typical responses might be.
+AAA Social Stories are used to prepare individuals for social interaction by providing clear information about specific social situations, outlining why they happen and what typical responses might be.

 They can be used by any age group and can complement Access Key use or may be used in isolation.
 AAA Socials Stories can also be shared to praise successful completion of an accomplishment.